-The PHA will make the information readily available to anyone who requests it.
+The PHA will post the following information regarding VAWA in its offices and on its website.
+It wil also make the information readily available to anyone who requests it.

-- A summary of the rights and protections provided by VAWA to housing choice voucher program applicants and participants who are or have been victims of domestic violence, dating violence, sexual assault, or stalking (see sample notices in Exhibits 16-1 and 16-2) - The definitions of domestic violence, dating violence, sexual assault, and stalking provided in VAWA (included in Exhibits 16-1 and 16-2) - An explanation of the documentation that the PHA may require from an individual who claims the protections provided by VAWA (included in Exhibits 16-1 and 16-2) - A copy of form HUD-50066, Certification of Domestic Violence, Dating Violence, Sexual Assault or Stalking - A statement of the PHA's obligation to keep confidential any information that it receives from a victim unless (a) the PHA has the victim's written permission to release the information, (b) it needs to use the information in an eviction proceeding, or (c) it is compelled by law to release the information (included in Exhibits 16-1 and 16-2) - The National Domestic Violence Hot Line: 1-800-799-SAFE (7233) or 1-800-787-3224 (TTY) (included in Exhibits 16-1 and 16-2) - Contact information for local victim advocacy groups or service providers
+- A notice of occupancy rights under VAWA to housing choice voucher program applicants and participants who are or have been victims of domestic violence, dating violence, sexual assault, or stalking (Form HUD-5380, see Exhibit 16-1) - A copy of form HUD-5382, Certification of Domestic Violence, Dating Violence, Sexual Assault or Stalking and Alternate Documentation (see Exhibit 16-2) - A copy of the PHA's emergency transfer plan (Exhibit 16-3) - A copy of HUD's Emergency Transfer Request for Certain Victims of Domestic Violence, Dating Violence, Sexual Assault or Stalking, Form HUD-5383 (Exhibit 16-4) - The National Domestic Violence Hot Line: 1-800-799-SAFE (7233) or 1-800-787-3224 (TTY) (included in Exhibits 16-1 and 16-2) - Contact information for local victim advocacy groups or service providers